prisma/prisma1/server/prisma-rs/libs/datamodel/README.md

 - All relations are be named.
 - All relations have a valid list of `to_fields` on the referencing side.
 An empty list indicates the back relation field.
 If the user does not give any `references` argument, the `to_fields` will point to the related types id fields.

+**These Guarantees do not hold if a datamodel is loaded from DMMF**

 ## Usage

 Please see [`lib.rs`](src/lib.rs) for all convenience method.